dlsnyder8/TimeTables/README.md

 Authors: Dylan Snyder, Bates Brodie, Batya Stein, Kevin Zheng, and AJ Kawczynski

-## About: Time Tables is a employee scheduling application for use by Princeton University Staff and Students through CAS authentication.

 Time Tables is a employee shift scheduling and management application for use by Princeton University student organizations.
 It was inspired in particular by Coffee Club, a group which was suffering from high enterprise shift management software costs.

 Features include: